moorepants/me41055/content/pages/software.rst

   delete any of the cells we give you.
 It may be helpful to create intermediate cells to see outputs at different steps in your solution.
 You can create cells in the menu bar of the notebook.
-- The homeworks will all be officially graded after 23:59 each Monday (due time).
+- The homeworks will all be officially graded after 23:59 on the due date (typically Mondays).
 - Make sure to press "Kernel->Restart & Run All" to ensure your entire notebook can be executed with no errors.
 This is essential for the homeworks that have manual graded elements, but should be done for all notebooks.
 Notebooks that